 German Horticultural Museum

-An entire museum dedicated to horticulture - that is unique in Germany.
-The building and the location of the German Horticultural Museum are also unique: a fortress in the middle of the egapark, a 36-hectare garden, plant and leisure paradise.
-Situated on one of the city's two hills.
+An entire museum dedicated to horticulture—that’s unique in Germany.
+The building and location of the German Horticultural Museum are also unique: a fortress complex in the heart of egapark, a 36-hectare paradise of gardens, plants, and recreation.
+Situated on one of the city’s two hills.
 But horticulture deserves it!
-For thousands of years, people have succeeded in securing their food supply and producing a wide variety of products through the intelligent use of plants and soil.
-The museum's exhibitions and workshops provide insights into the secrets of the garden and plant world.
+For thousands of years, humans have succeeded in securing their food supply and producing a wide variety of products through the wise use of plants and soil.
+The museum’s exhibitions and workshops offer insights into the secrets of the world of gardens and plants.
+For registered school classes and visitor groups, the museum is also open outside of regular hours as part of a project event or guided tour.

 Address